Packages and Deals

 In May of 2006, with no buyer in sight, the Brady Inn Bed and Breakfast was scheduled to be divided up, furnishings auctioned off.
 As the deadline approached, the Conrads' family -- parents, brothers, sisters, and spouses -- responded and rescued the Inn.
 But who would run it?

 Karen, the oldest daughter, and husband, Peter Wibell, loved visiting B&Bs and thought one day they might have one of their own.
 Suddenly, that day was here!

 Karen's professional career had focused on sales and marketing of home furnishings.
 Peter had managed restaurants in New York City and Dallas while working on his doctorate as a family and marriage counselor.
 They moved to Georgia with their two young daughters in 1997 to be closer to grandparents, cousins, uncles and aunts.

 Their genuine interest in people, love of fine food, attention to detail, and hospitality experience make them gracious hosts.
 Today, Peter concentrates his time at the Inn; Karen is involved in community philanthropy and is a writer and artist.

-The Brady Inn staff -- Alice, Anna, Billie, Crystal, Dot, Linda and Marilyn -- will go out of their way to make sure you have everything that you need.
+The Brady Inn staff -- Alice, Billie, Dot, Kim, Laurie, Rick, and Wes, our general manager, will go out of their way to make sure you have everything that you need.
 With ready smiles and great knowledge of our local community, you will enjoy meeting and getting to know them as well.

 The Inn was bought "as is" ~ apparently that included a calico cat which we named "Brady".
 An outside kitty, Brady had been badly abused and can't meow.
 For six years she avoided guests and barely tolerated us; however, in the Spring of 2012, she had a personality change and now allows herself to be petted although she still does not like to be picked up!
 Please remember she is not allowed inside!